 Striking a balance between cozy comfort and decluttered clarity with your home decor is a tricky business.
 How much stuff do you move out of a space before it becomes a stark and barren warehouse of a living room?
 How many faux sheepskin rugs can you throw over every surface before it feels like you’re moonlighting as a shepherd?
 Does everything have to be white?
-Enter minimalist interior design.
+Enter a cozy interior design called minimalism.

-Cozy minimalism has roots in the concept of hygge, the Scandinavian notion of incorporating coziness and little pleasures into everyday life.
+Cozy interior design and minimalism have their roots in the concept of hygge, the Scandinavian notion of incorporating coziness and little pleasures into everyday life.

 It’s not supposed to be complicated.
 It doesn’t have to be all white, either.
-Move out your unnecessary items while still maintaining the comfort of the space by using soothing and inviting colors.
-Doing so will add drama to your interiors and evoke a sense of calm.
+Move out your unnecessary items while still maintaining the space’s comfort by using soothing and inviting colors.
+Doing so will evoke a sense of calm.

 Comfort only comes from peace of mind, and that’s hard to achieve when your space harbors too much stuff.

-Turn a critical eye to the objects in your home that don’t serve a physical or emotional purpose, and purge them immediately.
+Turn a critical eye to your home’s objects that don’t serve a physical or emotional purpose, and purge them immediately.
 There’s no reason to be harsh with your choices (this process is about creating the best overall feel for your home, after all), but try to remove the unnecessary things.

 Some cozy minimalists will err on the side of cuddliness, incorporating warm, relaxing colors with luxurious fabrics.
 Others will lean more toward the conservative side, keeping surfaces clear and accouterments to a minimum.